-Eligibility of a partner as a beneficiary institution The proposals are to be led by faculties/scientists working in regular position in recognized Academic Organizations/Public funded R&D Institutions/Laboratories, Central and State Government autonomous organizations in partnership with other academic/R&D organisation, DSIR recognized SIRO organizations, Central and state autonomous organisations, industry association, industries etc. The proposals submitted with well-defined and synergistic institute - user - industry partnership are encouraged.
+Eligibility of a partner as a beneficiary institution The proposals are to be led by faculties/scientists working in regular position in recognized Academic Organizations/Public funded R&amp;D Institutions/Laboratories, Central and State Government autonomous organizations in partnership with other academic/R&amp;D organisation, DSIR recognized SIRO organizations, Central and state autonomous organisations, industry association, industries etc. The proposals submitted with well-defined and synergistic institute - user - industry partnership are encouraged.
 All Indian partners in a single project must be separate legal entities.
 However, there can be more than one investigator from the same entity.
 Participating Indian companies must: Be incorporated in India under the Companies Act 1956/2013.
 Have at least 51% stake of the Company be owned by Indian citizens and Headquartered in India.
 Have been in operation for at least 3 financial years before the closing date for application.
-Be registered under relevant provisions of Good & Services Taxation (GST) Act.
+Be registered under relevant provisions of Good &amp; Services Taxation (GST) Act.
 Have required expertise and capacity to technically contribute to the proposed project.
 The maximum funding for Industry will not be more than their MSME definition based on Investment in equipment for Service Sector (MSMED Act 2006 or their consecutive amendments).
-DST funding for Industry will be inline with the rates mentioned in the table at Annexure -1 enclosed.
+DST funding for Industry will be inline with the rates mentioned in the table at Annexure -I enclosed.
 Industry contribution should only be in cash.
 The man-hours of existing workforce, utilization of facilities etc. will not be counted as industry contribution.
-Indian industry/association may receive their part of the eligible costs on a "Reimbursement Basis", for costs already incurred on a proportionate basis Companies need to provide the following with the First Stage application: ✓ Evidence they have the resources and finances to undertake the project. ✓ An audited copy of their submitted annual accounts for the last three fiscal years.
+Companies need to provide the following with the First Stage application: ✓ Evidence they have the resources and finances to undertake the project. ✓ An audited copy of their submitted annual accounts for the last three fiscal years.
 Please note: Sole proprietors and partnership firms are not eligible for support under this programme.
 Companies headquartered and owned outside India and their subsidiaries in India, or vice versa, are not eligible to receive funding directly or indirectly.
-Eligible topics CM (Call Module)2023-04: Carbon capture, utilisation, and storage (CCUS)
+Eligible topics ·

 Eligible type of RDI and TRL TRL 1-5 Submission of the proposal at national/regional level The applicant is required to submit a full copy of the proposal to the Department of Science and Technology at https://onlinedst.gov.in/ This proposal must be identical to what has been submitted to CETP and needs to be submitted to DST immediately after submission to CETP secretariat.
 The dates for submission and requirement for additional documentation for Indian applicants.
 Additional eligibility criteria for the funding agency YES.
 The evaluation and selection of project proposals to fund will be as per the steps described in the CETP Programme managers handbook.
 Eligible costs All project-related costs (e.g. Equipment, Personnel, Consumables, Contingencies, Travels, Other Costs, Overheads etc.) will be covered.
 Capital/Non-recurring costs are to be capped at max.
 30% of the total project cost.
-Indian applicants must comply with the Department of Science & Technology (DST), India Rules and Regulations regarding all eligible costs.
+Indian applicants must comply with the Department of Science &amp; Technology (DST), India Rules and Regulations regarding all eligible costs.
 Unless agreed otherwise: Subcontracting is to be capped at a maximum of 20% of the Indian budget.
 All India eligible costs, including sub-contracts, should be incurred within India.
 Project management costs cannot be sub-contracted Information available at Other All the funded projects would be bound by guidelines stipulated by the Department of Science and Technology from time to time.
 The detailed guidelines for this call will appear on DST website, which will supercede anything stated here.
 The applicants may approach the national contact for specific queries at any stage of the project.